tillitis/tkey-ssh-agent/README.md

 The TK1 machine running on QEMU (which in turn runs the firmware, and then the device app) can output some memory access (and other) logging.
-You can add `-d guest_errors` to the qemu commandline To make QEMU send these to stderr.
+You can add `-d guest_errors` to the QEMU commandline to make it send these to stderr.

 ## The ed25519 signer app